SAM81221/Stop-Check-Go_TAPIR/README.md

 Files 2, 3, 4, 5 and 7 are required for the script to work.
 File 6 is a fixed file.
 The location of these files should be`/$PATH/input_files/`.
 The script contains functions to process the biom format files from 5 by extracting the weeks of analysis and subsetting files 2, 3, 4 and 7.
 The output files produced are Excel metadata files associated with the classification system ‘Samples_system_raw’, ‘Samples_in_Stop_after_Check’, ‘Samples_in_Go_after_Check’, and the phyloseq decontaminated objects saved as '.rds' in `/$PATH/output_files/biom_decontaminated/`

+* Funding information

+This work was funded by the Federal Ministry of Education and Research (BMBF) under grant number 01KI2018.
+Without their financial support, this research would not have been possible.

+* Acknowledgements

+The TAPIR (Tracking Acquisition of Pathogens In Real-time) team members.

-* Disclaimer: Use of AI Assistance *
+* Disclaimer: Use of AI Assistance

 I used assistance of ChatGPT (GPT-4o-mini model) for the code publication.
 The AI provided support based on the prompt: